SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-sumo-logic-credits-account.md

 - Downgrades between paid plans take effect at the start of the next billing cycle.
 :::

-For billing updates, see [Manage Billing Information](/docs/manage/manage-subscription/manage-billing-information).
+To modify your payment details, see [Manage Billing Information](/docs/manage/manage-subscription/manage-billing-information).
 If you encounter issues during your upgrade, contact [Support](https://support.sumologic.com/support/s/).

 #### Enterprise plans

-If the Essentials plan doesn’t fully meet your needs and you’re interested in exploring further options like Cloud SIEM, contact [Sales](https://www.sumologic.com/contact-us/) to upgrade to an Enterprise plan.
+If our Essentials plans do not fully meet your needs and you’re interested in exploring further options like Cloud SIEM and SOAR, contact [Sales](https://www.sumologic.com/contact-us/) to upgrade to an Enterprise plan.
 Our team is here to help you find the best fit for your organization.

 ## Cancel your account